-The amendment clarifies that the use of revenue-based methods are not appropriate for the calculation of an asset's depreciation, because the revenue that is generated from an activity that includes the use of an asset generally reflects other factors but not the exhaustion of future economic benefits that are embedded in the asset.
-The amendment is applicable for annual periods beginning on or after 1 January 2016 and has not yet been approved by the European Union.
+The amendment clarifies that the use of revenue-based methods is not appropriate for the calculation of an asset's depreciation, because the revenue that is generated from an activity that includes the use of an asset generally reflects other factors but not the exhaustion of future economic benefits that are embedded in the asset.
+The amendment is applicable for annual periods beginning on or after 1 January 2016.